ethereum/consensus-specs/configs/fork_timelines/README.md

 **Key**: an `lower_snake_case` (a.k.a. "python case") formatted string, name of the fork.

-**Value**: an unsigned integer number, epoch number of activation of the fork
+**Value**: an unsigned integer number, epoch number of activation of the fork.

 Timelines may contain comments to describe the values.